LogtalkDotOrg/logtalk3/manuals/_sources/userman/predicates.rst.txt

 Reserved predicate names
 ------------------------

-For practical and performance reasons, a few predicates have a fixed interpretation.
+For practical and performance reasons, some predicate names have a fixed interpretation.
 These predicates are declared in the built-protocols.
 They are: :ref:`methods_goal_expansion_2` and :ref:`methods_term_expansion_2`,
 declared in the :ref:`expanding <apis:expanding/0>` protocol;